surferfelix/AllenNLP_Challenge/README.md

 # AllenNLP_Challenge
-Creating challenge sets to challenge AllenNLP SRL with Checklist implementation
+Creating challenge sets to challenge pre-trained AllenNLP SRL models with Checklist implementation

 ## How the tests work